Afnan-Aldhahri/GO/Resources/Why GO.md

 4-	**Garbage-collected**

-As we studied in programming class , its hard to determine the lifetime of a  some variable who referenced by other variables .
+As we studied in programming class , its hard to determine the lifetime of a  some variables  who referenced by other variables .

-Languages with garbage collectors, like Go, are able to keep track of these varibles and removed them from the memoery when they’re no longer used .
+Languages with garbage collectors, like Go, are able to keep track of these varibles and removed them from the memory  when they’re no longer used .

 5- **Fast**